jedisom/dqn_bananas/README.md

 ![Trained Agent][image1]

 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
-Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.
+Thus, the goal of the trained agent is to collect as many yellow bananas as possible while avoiding blue bananas.

 The state space provided by the Unity environment has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
 Given this information, the agent has to learn how to best select actions.
 Four discrete actions are available, corresponding to:
 - **`0`** - move forward.